rhel-labs/instruqt/image-mode-day2/04-move-httpd-in-image/assignment.md

 sudo bootc status | grep Order
 ```

-Let's go ahead and restart the system once more to get our changes.
+Let's go ahead and restart the system one last time to get our changes.
 ```bash,run
 sudo reboot
 ```